Our class value is TRUST

-Miss Rawlings, Mrs Sumner and Ms Tyrell offer you and your child a very warm welcome to St Philips and look forward to a wonderful year.
+Miss Rawlings and Mrs Sumner offer you and your child a very warm welcome to St Philips and look forward to a wonderful year.

 The aim of Reception is to create a safe and stimulating environment that promotes children’s progress in all areas of learning.
 We at St Philip’s believe that by giving children independence and challenge, they will develop into responsible and thoughtful young people.

-Such examples of this environment can be seen in our ‘Philosophy for Children’ sessions.
-We ask thought provoking questions which allow children to develop their critical and reasoning skills.
+Such examples of this environment can be seen in our ‘Once Upon and Picture' sessions.
+We ask thought provoking questions which allow children to develop prediction, inference and reasoning skills which prepares them with the skills to support early reading.
 This session also seeks to develop children's communication and language skills as we model and encourage speaking in full sentences.